DigitalNaut/gridle-figma-plugin/README.md

 ## Planned features

-✅ Loading indicator and async (it current blocks the main thread, whoops!)

-✅ Multiple range slider for element opacity

-⏹ Saving and loading current settings
+🟦 Saving and loading current settings

 🟨 Creating personalized presets

+🟨 Option to use a color pattern instead of random color selection

 ⬜ Seeds for randomness generation

+⬜ Lock certain proportions (like when image editors lock aspect ratios) for horizontal and vertical element counts

+⬜ Clone the selected shape in Figma as the pattern element of the grid

+✅ Loading indicator and async

+✅ Multiple range slider for element opacity

 ✅ More shape options (triangles, hexagons, custom shapes, etc.)

-⬜ UI options based on icon buttons rather than dropdowns
+✅ UI options based on icon buttons rather than dropdowns

-⬜ Option to use a color pattern instead of random color selection

-⬜ Lock certain proportions (like when image editors lock aspect ratios) for horizontal and vertical element counts

-⬜ Use a selected shape as the base element for the grid

-Legend: ✅ Done, ⏹ In progress, 🟨 Planned, ⬜ Not started
+Legend: ✅ Done, 🟦 In progress, 🟨 Planned, ⬜ Not started

 ## For developers